Please follow the steps below before your immigrant visa interview at the U.S. Consulate General in Warsaw, Poland.

 Do not make travel plans outside of Poland

-If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-The consular officer will give you instructions on how to pick-up your passport and visa.
-If you have to travel within Poland while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+If your visa is approved, we will keep your passport at the embassy for visa processing purposes.
+The consular officer will give you instructions on how to pick up your passport and visa.
+If you must travel within Poland while your passport is still with us, please make sure you have a valid picture ID other than your passport.

 A consular officer will make a decision on a visa application only after reviewing the formal application and interviewing the applicant.
 There is no guarantee that you will receive a visa.
 Do not sell your house, car or property, resign from your job, or make non-refundable flight or other travel arrangements until you have received your immigrant visa.